Practical Amazement

 I love this job more than sex

-But yearn for routine time-travel
+But yearn for simple time-travel

 I’ll copy myself so I can retire